LYFsmile Logo

 • The platform allows parents to schedule assessment sessions with licensed professionals from India.

-• Specialized assessment services are designed to understand emotional distress, social challenges, and developmental concerns in children and adolescents.
+• Specialised assessment services are designed to understand emotional distress, social challenges, and developmental concerns in children and adolescents.

 • The platform also provides tools like free self-assessment tests to help parents gain insights into their child’s behaviour and development.